judeleonard/Codebyte-Challenge/README.md

 # Codebyte-Challenge
-This repository contains all my submitted solutions for Codebyte challenge
+This repository contains all my submitted solutions for Coderbyte algorithm challenge